Fourth Monkey started life as an act of rebellion.

 Our training effectively facilitates an apprenticeship with leading practitioners from across a diverse range of fields.
 This hands-on and relevant approach produces a performer who is trained in multiple ways of working – a rounded artist who is confident to work with anyone and to create creative working methodologies of their own.

-Left: Shane Dempsey, National Theatre Connections Director and Practitioner on 2nd Year Play Project & Contemporary Production
+Left: Shane Dempsey, National Theatre Connections Director and Practitioner on Two Year Play Project & Contemporary Production